LevinHinder/Neural-Network-For-Lane-Detection/README.md

   <li>RAM: >5GB</li>
 </ul>

 The program is heavily RAM dependent and will automaticly adapt to the amount of RAM availiable.
-Therefore more than 8 GB of RAM is preverred.
+Therefore more than 8 GB of RAM is desirable.

 ### Software Specefications